ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY respond with an AS Request Creation Hints, as defined in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

-If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
+If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MAY contain a CBOR map in the payload with ace+cbor format, e.g. it could send back 'sign_info_res' with 'pub_key_enc' set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.
+If the request contained unknown or non-expected fields present, the handler MUST silently drop them and continue processing.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

 If the KDC stores the group members' public keys, the handler checks if one public key is already associated to the access token received (see {{ssec-key-distribution-exchange}} for an example) and to the group identified by "GROUPNAME".
 If that is not the case, it retrieves it from the 'client_cred' field and associates it to the access token received, after verifications succed.
 In particular, the KDC verifies: